dante-falls/PowerShell-Basics/Variables/Variables-In-Strings/README.md

-<h1>Using Variables In Strings</h1>
+<h1>Variable Substitutions</h1>

 <h2>Description</h2>
-Below are some of the ways of using variables in strings with PowerShell.
+Below are some of the ways of operating on strings with PowerShell.
 <br />

 <h1>Concatenation</h1>